sexual assault charge

 Charged with Sexual Assault in NSW: What You Need to Know

-This factsheet explains how NSW consent law currently works, what the charges mean, what defences may apply, and what to expect from the court process in New South Wales.
+This fact sheet explains how NSW consent law currently works, what the charges mean, what defences may apply, and what to expect from the court process.

 Key Takeaways

-• Silence, lack of physical resistance, and being in a relationship do not constitute consent.
+• Silence, lack of physical resistance, and being in a relationship do not constitute consent under current NSW law.

 • Penalties range from 5 years to life imprisonment, depending on the offence.

-• A conviction for a registrable sexual offence results in sex offender reporting obligations under NSW child protection law.
+• A conviction for a registrable sexual offence results in reporting obligations under the Child Protection (Offenders Registration) Act 2000 (NSW).

-• Early legal representation is essential, outcomes are directly affected by the quality of advice you receive from the outset.
+• Early legal representation is essential, the quality of advice you receive from the outset directly affects the outcome.

-• O’Brien Criminal & Civil Solicitors, a leading criminal legal practice, have over 20 years of experience defending clients charged with sexual offences in NSW.
+• O’Brien Criminal & Civil Solicitors have over 20 years of experience defending clients charged with sexual offences in NSW.

-Do not make any statements to police before speaking with a lawyer.
+Do not make any statement to the police before speaking with a lawyer.
 What you say can and will be used against you.

 The 2022 Affirmative Consent Reforms